 Please note that some insurers may require flood defence products to be industry-approved and certified.

-Where can I get further advice and support?
+Where can I go to get further advice and support?

 Visit Floodline or phone 0345 988 1188 to get advice on how to be prepare for or deal with flooding.